bradlet/collect-workflow-metrics/README.md

 ## Dependency License Management

-This repo includes a GitHub Actions workflow, [`licensed.yml`](./.github/workflows/licensed.yml), that uses [Licensed](https://github.com/licensee/licensed) to check for dependencies with missing or non-compliant licenses.
+This repository includes a GitHub Actions workflow, [`licensed.yml`](./.github/workflows/licensed.yml), that uses [Licensed](https://github.com/licensee/licensed) to check for dependencies with missing or non-compliant licenses.
 This workflow is initially disabled.
 To